 - Platelets sometimes stick on to an atheroma plaque inside an artery and form a clot.

-A common site for atheroma to develop and a blood clot to form, is in a large artery in the neck.
+A common site for atheroma to develop and a blood clot to form is in a large artery in the neck.
 A blood clot may also form as a complication of some heart conditions, such as atrial fibrillation.
-See separate leaflet called Atheroma for more details.
+See the separate leaflet called Cardiovascular Disease (Atheroma) for more details.

 What are the symptoms of a transient ischaemic attack?